TheIoTLearningInitiative/CodeLabs/Coba/Documentation/LinuxKernelDevelopmentProcess/LinuxKernelDevelopmentProcessChallenge.md

 > Objective: Shell scripting is a basic skill every Linux developer has
 > Proficiency Level: Advanced

-We require a script to do some "processing" for every kernel released, make it work first then optimize it.
+We require a script to do some "processing" for every kernel released:
+- First, make it work
+- Second, optimize it

 We need the following working directory structure